Stheven-Cabral/basketball-court-rating-app/README.md

-<h2>Project: Basketball Court Review Application</h2>
+<h2>Project: Basketball Court Review Website</h2>

-<h3>A review applications that allows users to search for courts by name, add a court to the database, and add court reviews.</h3>
+<h3>A review website that allows users to search for courts by name, add a court to the database, and add court reviews.</h3>

 Application Link: https://hoop-up.netlify.app/